 Excessive Sweating (Hyperhidrosis)

-may be hyperhidrosis or it can signal thyroid problems, low blood sugar, nervous system
+it may be caused by thyroid problems, low blood sugar, nervous system disorders, medicines,

 What are the symptoms of excessive sweating?